istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-vmss-rhel8/README.md

 Follow the steps below to troubleshoot this further:

-1. Log into the provisioned VMSS instance through SSH as mentioned in the 'Validation section'
+1. Log into the provisioned VMSS instance through SSH as mentioned in the 'Validation section'.

 2. Switch to root user